hamarituc/gentoo-overlay/README.md

 minipro is a program for controlling the MiniPRO TL866xx series of chip programmers.

+### nec2c

+nec2c is an implementation of the Numerical Electromagnetics Code antenna simulation program.

 ### pasmo

 Pasmo is a Z80 cross assembler.